 There are three sources of difficulty in the story.
-It's Lectical phase is 10c—the third phase of four in level 10.
-Also, the story is challenging to interpret because it's written to be a bit ambiguous.
-I had to read it twice in order to appreciate the subtlety of the author's message.
-And it is set on the water in a rural setting, so there's lots of language that would be new to many students.
-How well a student will comprehend this story hinges on their level of understanding—where they are currently performing on the Lectical Scale—and how much they know about living on the water in a rural setting.
-Assuming they understand the content of the story, it also depends on how good they are at decoding the somewhat ambiguous message of the story.
+It’s Lectical phase is 10c — the third phase of four in level 10.
+Also, the story is challenging to interpret because it’s written to be a bit ambiguous.
+I had to read it twice in order to appreciate the subtlety of the author’s message.
+And it is set on the water in a rural setting, so there’s lots of language that would be new to many students.
+How well a student will comprehend this story hinges on their level of understanding — where they are currently performing on the Lectical Scale — and how much they know about living on the water in a rural setting.
+Assuming they understand the content of the story, comprehension also depends on how good students are at decoding its somewhat ambiguous message.

 The first question that comes up for me is whether or not this is a good story selection for the average 15-year-old.
 The average phase of performance for most 15-year-olds is 10a.
 That’s their productive level.
 When we prescribe learning recommendations to students performing in 10a, we choose texts that are about 1 phase higher than their current productive level.
 We refer to this as the “Goldilocks zone”, because we’ve found it to be the range in which material is just difficult enough to be challenging, but not so difficult that the risk of failure is too high.
 Some failure is good.
 Constant failure is bad.